 Linen is a general term for any material that has been made using fibers flax plant or Linum ustiatissimum

 .
 It is a natural plant fiber, known as cellulose, which is renowned to be one of the strongest and most durable available.
 Thanks to its long strands it has brilliant longevity.

-The flax strands are spun into yarns and can be blended with other fibres including cotton to make cotton linen fabric.
+The flax strands are spun into yarns and can be blended with other fibers including cotton to make cotton linen fabric.
 Linen textiles come in all different weights and most are woven in closely sett plain weave constructions.
 Some popular linen textiles include:

 - Cotton linen fabric – cotton linen fabric, cool and smooth made with slub yarns

 - Linen blend – poly linen blend with a textured surface and natural ochre color

 - Linen look – plain, open weave construct made from textured yarns with a matt finish